When Bengal talked business: 2018 sees Ambanis, Adanis and Mittal promising huge investments

 Also, the West Bengal government's Economic Review for 2018-19 showed that the annual growth rate of the state GDP rose from 5.8 per cent in 2015-16 to 11.4 per cent in 2017-18.

-Chief Minister Mamata Banerjee is said to have been making serious efforts on attracting investments and creating jobs in the state.
+Chief Minister Mamata Banerjee is said to have been making serious efforts to attracting investments and creating jobs in the state.

 The efforts were reflected in West Bengal's ranking on the national ease of doing business jumping to 10th place, while it was ranked third in terms of 'reforms'.